Voldemort108X/Helpful-tips/x11-mac-WSL2.md

 ## Troubleshooting
 1. Error: Can't open display: X.X.X.X:10:0

 Solution: Your display address is not configured correctly.
-Check whether X11 are given access in the files.
-Check DISPLAY variable using
+1) Check whether X11 are given access in the files.
+2) Check DISPLAY variable using
 ```
 echo $DISPLAY
 ```
+3) Restart XLauncher at WSL.
+4) Reconnect to your server.